luisCermeno/icloud-script/readme.md

 We all know that the iCloud Photo Library can fill up quickly, and constantly purchasing more storage can become an expensive solution.
 However, there is a way to **avoid getting caught in an infinite pay-for-more storage loop**.

-As of April 2023, Apple provides an option to download your entire iCloud Photo Library as compressed zip files upon request.
+As of April 2023, Apple provides an option to download your entire iCloud Photo Library as compressed zip files upon request via Data & Privacy portal (https://privacy.apple.com/).
 This is a fast and convenient way to download all your photos.
 (The other option is downloading your photos in batches of 100s; hard limit, through Icloud's web GUI).
 Once you have requested the compressed zip files, Apple will provide you with a link to download the files, which will allow you to easily access your entire photo library at once.

 ----